-- In workplaces where members work, most common types of technologies being used or those that will be soon are, CNC machining centres, robots that polish gear, and CNC machines that don't require human operators. - The automotive industry is seeing the fastest erosion of skilled work, while ship yards are somewhat insulated given high levels of customization in work tasks - NDT testing and 3D printing are also part of discussions to introduce new materials and methods - In cases where an employer is a large corporation that merged with another conglomerate, investments in technology followed - The Amazon business model is impacting work flows and organization - Evidence of de-skilling, reduction of autonomy over their work.
+- III.
+What Our Members Are Saying: "The Company Is Not In the Business of Making Engines, They're In The Business of Making Profit" - In workplaces where members work, most common types of technologies being used or those that will be soon are, CNC machining centres, robots that polish gear, and CNC machines that don't require human operators. - The automotive industry is seeing the fastest erosion of skilled work, while ship yards are somewhat insulated given high levels of customization in work tasks - NDT testing and 3D printing are also part of discussions to introduce new materials and methods - In cases where an employer is a large corporation that merged with another conglomerate, investments in technology followed - The Amazon business model is impacting work flows and organization - Evidence of de-skilling, reduction of autonomy over their work.
 Certain Red Seal trades are seeing a complete erosion of their trade, for instance, millwrights in the United States are certified for each task, instead of demonstrating knowledge of all tasks the trade requires.
 Micro-credentialing and other types of training are certainly spurring the erosion of trades. - Use of apps for inspections - Machines track for how long they're running versus being idle, this information is used by management to measure output and hold workers accountable.
-This made workers feel like they were under constant scrutiny - For some skilled tradespeople, like machinists, the pace of work has
+This made workers feel like they were under constant scrutiny

-- increased, it's intensified, but has also become repetitive.
+- For some skilled tradespeople, like machinists, the pace of work has increased, it's intensified, but has also become repetitive.
 Highly routinized jobs no longer require a highly skilled worker, members noted that there's almost no difference between a trained worker and one off the street. - Increasingly, skilled tradespeople are noticing that hands on work is diminishing - Members noted that training today teaches students how to run parts, not the machine - Outsourcing of work to highly automated plants is not just a possibility but it's already happening - Autonomy and knowledge is being shifted to computerized systems that drive decision making and trouble shooting.

+IV.
 RECOMMENDATIONS

-- On the job training - Ensuring workers aren't pigeonholed and are offered opportunities for training and growth, as this has shown to protect those most susceptible to becoming technologically obsolete - Ensuring that as jobs change, pay scales reflect the change in responsibility, skill level and productivity - Specific collective agreement language - Establishment of technological change committees with trained representatives that monitor changes and proposals for introduction of new technology
+- On the job training - Ensuring workers aren't pigeonholed and are offered opportunities for training and growth, as this has shown to protect those most susceptible to becoming technologically obsolete - Ensuring that as jobs change, pay scales reflect the change in responsibility, skill level and productivity - Specific collective agreement language - Establishment of technological change committees with trained representatives that monitor changes and proposals for introduction of new technology.